yurgisbaykshtis/fluxcapacitor/README.md

 - exhibitor (coming soon)
 - governator
 - hystrix
+- karyon
 - ribbon
 - servo

 In addition to the Netflix OSS components listed above, Flux Capacitor uses the following Open Source components:
+- graphite
 - jersey
-- graphite
+- jetty
-- netty io
+- netty
 - tomcat
-- jetty
-- twitter bootstrap

-Flux Capacitor covers everything from dynamic configuration to scalable deployment to real-time metrics.
+This project demonstrates many aspects of a complete distributed, scalable application from dynamic configuration to real-time metrics.

-Flux Capacitor can be deployed standalone, in a data center, or in an AWS (Amazon Web Services) environment.
+This app can be deployed standalone, in a data center, or in an AWS (Amazon Web Services) environment with just a few configuration changes.

 Modules
 =======